eshasharma/x9115222/hw/code/9/README.md

 ####DTLZ1 -First era and Final era
 Below is the plot for DTLZ1 for the different number of objectives and decisions.
 We can see that GA works terribly to optimise
-DLTZ 1 with 6 and 8 objectives and 10,20,40 decisions since the value for hypervolume is less than 1 and is almost touching 0.5 in almost all the values. it touches 0 for 8 objectives and 10 decisions and 20 decisions.
-We have plotted the values for the first and the last run and the results apply to both.
+DLTZ 1 with 6 and 8 objectives and 10,20,40 decisions since the value for hypervolume is less than 1 and is almost touching 0.5 in almost all the values. it touches 0 for 8 objectives and 10 decisions .
+We have plotted the values for the first and the last run and the same results can be observed in both.

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/9/ScreenShots/DTLZ1.jpg)